btakita/rr/README.md

 User.find('42') # raises a TimesCalledError
 ~~~

-### mock.proxy
+### `mock.proxy`

-mock.proxy replaces the method on the object with an expectation,
+`mock.proxy` replaces the method on the object with an expectation,
-implementation, and also invokes the actual method. mock.proxy also intercepts
+implementation, and also invokes the actual method. `mock.proxy` also intercepts
 the return value and passes it into the return value block.

 The following example makes sets an expectation that `view.render({:partial =>
 "right_navigation"})` gets called once and returns the actual content of the
 rendered partial template.
 A call to `view.render({:partial => "user_info"})`
-will render the user_info partial template and send the content into the block
+will render the "user_info" partial template and send the content into the block
 and is represented by the `html` variable.
-An assertion is done on the html and
+An assertion is done on the value of
-"Different html" is returned.
+`html` and `"Different html"` is returned.

 ~~~ ruby
 view = controller.template